yuphin/Vex/README.md

 * LLVM >= 9
 * C++14

+## Building
+Provided you have the above dependencies and CMake, you can clone this repo and run 'cmake . && make' to build Vex on Linux.
+Linux version is tested with gcc 7.4 and clang 9.
+In Windows you can build the project with CMake, assuming you have clang on Windows.
+(Not tested with MSVC or MinGW) Windows version is tested with Visual Studio using clang-cl compiler.
+After building, you can run ./vex -h to see help menu.

 ## Currently supported features
 * A simple type system with an error reporting system
 * Vector operations